Israel Says 170 Terrorists Killed in Shifa Hospital Raid

 Al Shifa, the Gaza Strip's biggest hospital before the war, is now one of the few healthcare facilities even partially operational in the north of the territory, and had also been housing displaced civilians.

 Residents living nearby said Israeli forces blew up dozens of houses and apartments in the streets around the hospital and bulldozed roads.
-They said a nearby private medical center, Al-Helo Hospital, was also hit by the army.
+They said the nearby private Al-Helo Hospital was also hit by the army.

 The Hamas-run Gaza government media office said Israeli tanks hit several buildings at Al Shifa Hospital and set fire to a surgery department and that around 240 patients and their companions as well as dozens of healthcare staff had been detained.

-The Israeli military said that more than 350 Hamas and Islamic Jihad terrorists have so far been detained at the hospital and a total of 800 people have been questioned.
+The Israeli military said that more than 350 Hamas and Islamic Jihad militants have so far been detained at the hospital and a total of 800 people have been questioned.

 In recent days, Hamas spokespeople have said that the dead announced in previous Israeli statements were not fighters but patients and displaced people.